RetroPie/RetroPie-Docs/docs/Game-Boy.md

 ### Using _lr-tgbdual_

  To play two-player link cable games with _lr-tgbdual_, turn on the **Link cable emulation** option from the [Core Options](RetroArch-Core-Options#setting-core-options) and restart the game.
 Two synced game screens will be displayed side-by-side by default.
-Player one is able to control the left screen, while player two controls the right, but the screens can be switched using the *Screen layout* [core option](RetroArch-Core-Options#setting-core-options)).
+Player one is able to control the left screen, while player two controls the right, but the screens can be switched using the **Screen layout** [core option](RetroArch-Core-Options#setting-core-options).

  The above configuration will enable playing the same game using link cable emulation, but if two different games need to be linked, the process is a bit more involved and it involves setting up the games through the *Subsystems* RetroArch menu.
 Here's a rundown of the steps needed: